-D.3.4 Deposits from reinsurers
+D.3.3 Deposits from reinsurers

-For Solvency II purposes, the reinsurer deposits are calculated with the stochastic valuation model, aligned to the reinsurance recoverables and hence implying a forward-looking approach.
+For Solvency II purposes, the reinsurer deposits are calculated with the stochastic valuation model, aligned to the reinsurance recoverables and, hence implying a forward-looking approach.
 The value consists of the discounted value of the changes in ceded provisions and the interests paid on the deposits.
 In the discount curve, the volatility adjustment is not considered (in fact, the impact of the volatility adjustment on the deposits is calculated, but subsequently posted under reinsurance recoverables).

-Some non-modelled deposits are not part of the stochastic valuation model (such as the ceded disability reserves) and are therefore added under their BEGAAP value.
-Note that these are analogously added to the reinsurance recoverables and hence have no impact at all on the own funds.
+Some non-modelled deposits are not part of the stochastic valuation model and are therefore added under their BEGAAP value.
+Note that these are analogously added to the reinsurance recoverables and hence have no impact at all on the Own Funds.

-D.3.5 Off Balance Sheet Items
+D.3.4 Off Balance Sheet Items

-At year-end 2019 ERGO Insurance NV/SA reported the following off-balance sheet items:
+At year-end 2020 ERGO Insurance NV/SA reported the following off-balance sheet items:

-- Contingent liabilities of 130,2 MI €; and - Collateral pledged bond of 1,5 MI €.
+- Bank guarantee 1,1 Ml €; and - Loan commitment of 16,5 Ml €.